SNUCSE-CTA/MaCH/README.md

 ./HypergraphPreprocessing -l [path_to_node_labels] -e [path_to_hyperedge_file] -o [path_to_output]
 ```

-Using the generated index file, you can perform subhypergraph matching:
+Using the generated index file, you can perform hypergraph pattern matching:
 ```bash
 ./MaCH -d [path_to_index_file] -q [path_to_query]
 ```